Mastering Corporate Messaging: Examples, Framework and Strategies

 • They are concise and compelling

-• They are four to twelve memorable statements
+• There are four to twelve memorable statements

-• They align with the needs of your audience
+• They align with the needs of the audience

-Remember, key messages are also crucial in developing the target keywords and maintaining consistency in your company messages.
+Remember, key messages are crucial for developing target keywords and maintaining consistency in the company’s messaging.

 5. Establish a Compelling Brand Story

 Every brand has a history of why it was founded.
-Making your brand feel personal is a great way to foster an emotional bond with your audience.
+Making a brand feel personal is a great way to foster an emotional bond with the audience.

-Here are areas you might consider when developing your company story:
+Here are areas to consider when developing the company’s story:

-• Talk about why your brand exists and include examples of how it’s different
+• Talk about why a brand exists and include examples of how it’s different

-• Discuss the challenges your brand has overcome to evolve to where it is
+• Discuss the challenges a brand has overcome to evolve to where it is

 • Carefully select words that evoke specific emotions